Semi-ampleness of NQC generalized log canonical pairs: Idea of the proof of Theorem and some examples

-Therefore, Idea 1 will not work.
-Fortunately for us, by adopting and further developing the ideas of Hashizume \cite{Has20b,Has22}, in \cite{LX22}, we are able to prove Theorem \ref{thm: gmm exists for g-crepant log structure}(1)(3).
+By adopting and further developing the ideas of Hashizume \cite{Has20b,Has22}, in \cite{LX22}, we are able to prove Theorem \ref{thm: gmm exists for g-crepant log structure}(1)(3).
 We use the additional structure given by the morphism $f: X\rightarrow Z$ as in Theorem \ref{thm: gmm exists for g-crepant log structure}.
 In fact, by induction on dimension, we can reduce to the case when $(X,B,\Mm)$ is log abundant$/Z$.
 In the classical minimal model program, nefness and log abundance usually imply semi-ampleness (cf. \cite{FG14,HX16,Has20a}).
+Nef and abundant also imply semi-ample for gklt g-pairs: the first known proof of this result is \cite[Lemma 3.10]{Has22}; see also \cite[Theorem 2]{Cha22}.